philo-zhang/FlyD/README.md

 # FlyD
-An iOS app for DJI products, providing functionalities such as ground state, visual track, etc.
+An iOS app for DJI products, providing functionalities such as ground station, visual tracking, etc.